Andrettin/Wyrmsun/readme.txt

 * Scenarios
 - The scenario maps now contain tree stumps.
+- Objectives in the Scenario mode are now categorized according to the quest they belong to.

 * Terrain
-- Fixed issue with pine trees appearing black on the minimap under SDL rendering.
+- Fixed issue with pine tree and mud tiles appearing black on the minimap under SDL rendering.

 * Units
 - Caravans can now be built at Markets, allowing trade with foreign markets.